 Condition: This parameter tells the trigger what part of the wave to pay attention to when starting data acquisition.
 The two most commonly used conditions are “Rising Edge” and “Falling Edge.”
 What this means is that the trigger will start collecting data when it detects either a positive rate of change or negative rate of change in the wave.
 Just like sources, one of these edges may prove more reliable than the other.

 Level: The level parameter tells the trigger what value for the set condition to start taking data.
 For example: if I had my condition set to rising edge, and I set the level to 1V (like in the previous video examples), the trigger will start taking data on the rising edge of the wave when it reaches 1V.
 The reason that helped so much with the video examples was because there was a lot more time spent at 0V, more noise at that voltage level, and the wave technically never “rose” to 0V, making it a poor choice for a trigger.
 1V on the rising edge was a much more reliable and stable condition than at 0V, providing a more comprehensive representation of the waveform.

 As I mentioned previously, there are many more advanced settings for triggers that may or may not prove to be useful, it just depends on the application and the signal you are working with.
 Further experience and more complex waveforms can unveil the need to dive deeper into these advanced trigger options.
 Here is a screen capture of some of the Waveforms Oscilloscope advanced trigger options:

 And for a taste, here is a screen capture of some of the Waveforms Logic Analyzer advanced trigger options:

-Below, I have included a few links to some articles I consulted for writing this post, that discuss some of these more advanced parameters and trigger types.
+Below, I have included a few links to some articles that I consulted for writing this post, and that discuss some of these more advanced parameters and trigger types.